-- Prepare to bake: Lightly grease a 3 or 4 quart baking dish.
+- Prepare to bake: Lightly grease a 4 quart baking dish.
 Add stuffing mixture to dish and spread into an even layer.
-Melt the remaining 3 tbsp of butter and drizzle over the top.
+Melt the remaining 3 tbsp. of butter and drizzle over the top.

-- Cover and bake: Cover with aluminum foil and bake for 35 - 40 minutes, checking after 25 minutes to baste with additional stock, if necessary.
+- Cover and bake: Cover with aluminum foil and bake for 35 - 40 minutes, checking after 25 minutes.
+Baste with additional stock, if necessary.

 - Uncover to finish: Remove foil and continue baking an additional 15 minutes to brown the top.

 To make stuffing ahead of time: Bake the stuffing as directed, cool to room temperature, then cover tightly and refrigerate.
 Re-heat in a warm oven.